gemfileparser/gemfileparser/README.md

 Parse Ruby Gemfile's using Python.
 Supports Gemfiles and .gemspec files.

 ### Installation
-If using pip, use the command `sudo pip install gemfileparser`
+If using pip, use the command `sudo pip install gemfileparser2`
 Else use the following commands
 ```
 git clone https://github.com/gemfileparser/gemfileparser.git